About Nevada Ballet Theatre

 Dynamic Repertoire, Unique Collaborations and Dance Education

-Over the last forty years, Nevada Ballet Theatre has grown into one of the city’s most beloved community treasures and one of the states largest and oldest performing arts organizations.
+Over the last several decades, Nevada Ballet Theatre has grown into one of the city’s most beloved community treasures and one of the states largest and oldest performing arts organizations.
 Currently under the direction of Executive Director & CEO Beth Barbre and Artistic Director James Canfield, a versatile company of professional dancers along with a solid focus on dance education continues to take shape.

 With a firm adherence to the classical vocabulary, the company has expanded its repertoire over the last several years to include works by George Balanchine and Twyla Tharp and increased its national visibility by presenting cutting-edge contemporary works by choreographers such as Val Caniparoli, Thaddeus Davis, Matthew Neenan and its own James Canfield.
 From performing at The Kennedy Center as part of its “Arts Across America” Festival, to its annual A Choreographers’ Showcase, a one-of-a-kind collaboration with the world-renowned Cirque du Soleil, NBT remains focused on educating audiences through premiere collaborations and exposure to internationally-recognized guest artists, broadening the local community’s ties to the national arts scene.